 When is the right time?

-This can be the hardest decision ever made by pet owners.
-When making the decision, remember to think about what is best for your pet, however tough that may be.
+This can be the hardest decision you ever have to make as a pet owner.
+When making the decision, remember to think about what's best for your pet, however tough that may be.

 No case is the same, so talking to your vet will help.
-As they are less emotionally involved, it can be easier for them to think about what’s best for your pet and will help talk you through the options available.
-Ask them as many questions as you like - no question is stupid - they’re there to offer guidance.
+As they're less emotionally involved, it can be easier for them to think about what's best for your pet, and they'll help talk you through the options available.
+Ask them as many questions as you like - there are no stupid questions - they're there to offer guidance.

-Sadly, we often feel like we have little control over our pet’s fate during this time, which some owners may find difficult.
+Sadly, we often feel as though we have little control over our pet's fate during this time, which you may find difficult.